Manaslu Circuit Trek - 14 Days

 Visa, Insurance & Personal Documents

-• Nepal entry visa fee
+• Nepal entry visa fee and International Flight

 • Travel insurance covering trekking up to 6,000m and emergency helicopter evacuation (compulsory)

-Optional Transportation service
+Optional Transportation Service

 • Private Jeep from Kathmandu to Machha Khola (available as an add-on for an extra charge)